MiHoBe/streamlit-weather-dashboard/README.md

 Weather Data dashboard which displays current temperature (C), and other details.
 Made using openweather API and Streamlit.

 ### Notes
-- A Streamlit Weather-Update dashboard which displays current temperature in C, wind speed, and weather condition.
-- Uses weatherapi API to get current weather and 3 days forcast data.
+- Uses weather API API to get current weather and 3-day forecast data.
 - Still in development, so most of the locations are not mentioned.

 ## Weather API Token